Mandatory Arbitration Clause: Everything You Need to Know

 Differences Between Mandatory Employment Arbitration and Labor Arbitration

 Although they both resolve disputes between management and unions, mandatory employment and labor arbitration do differ.
 Mandatory employment arbitration is required by employees, while labor arbitration involves unions and management.
 In addition, labor arbitration involves a contract enforced by a private negotiation between an employer and a union.
 Mandatory employment arbitration deals with employment laws created in statutes.

 What Can One Do in Case of Dispute?

 You can sometimes opt out of arbitration agreements.
 The company can then refuse you service, however.
 If necessary, try to negotiate this term of the contract.
 Ultimately, you must read and understand the mandatory arbitration agreement found in your employment agreement.
 It's up to you to read through the entire contract and check for a mandatory arbitration clause.

 Conversely, if you're trying to get out of a clause once you've signed the contract, you might need an attorney to determine your next course of action.
 While certain state consumer protection laws can help, the U.S. Supreme Court adopted a policy that favors arbitration that can overrule these laws.
 It's up to you to read the contract.

 If you need help with a mandatory arbitration clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.